 Overweight motorhomes are as dangerous as driving on the wrong side of the road before buying any motorhome or campervan overweight motorhomes are worth understanding.
-In fact, the motorhome weights for first time buyers maybe a little confusing.
-Also, they are essential statistics to understand when buying a motorhome or campervan.
-Whilst we may have seen the Police at roadside weighbridges pulling over lorries and large vehicles to check them they do pull over motorhomes as well.
+Motorhome weights are often not fully explained for first-time buyers this may be confusing as they are essential statistics to understand.
+Especially, when buying a motorhome or campervan make sure you ask we may have seen the Police at roadside weighbridges, pulling over lorries and large vehicles to check them they do pull over motorhomes as well.
 Great and most helpful video from Caravan Guard motorhome insurance.

 Overweight Motorhomes Extras

 Motorhome weights do have legal implications that means being stopped and checked is a real possibility how heavy is my motorhome is it overweight questions an owner should know?
 The first thing to remember, on the new motorhome is that every additional extra must be subtracted from the available payload right down to those removable carpets.
 Come on how many pairs of shoes are needed things like awnings weight to take into consideration as well as personal belongings.

 Weights and payloads are important to understand when buying a motorhome with a modest payload any extras reduce the payload available, therefore, consider carefully carrying things, like clothing, bedding, food and drink they count.
 There are many weights and understanding motorhomes becoming overweight could lead to fines there are things like up-rating a motorhomes weight to down plating a motorhome to remain within the law.
 Finding out how to take the average motorhome weight or what are the actual motorhome weights many motorhome dealers offer a weight guide where the information is on the motorhome also on the UK governments website, there is information about weights and driving licences consider.